The Conservation of Energy Principle

 Those limitations, in particular the inability of our thought process to transcend paradox combined with the ingenious trickery of the ego, make this discussion challenging.
 So words may cloud our communication, confound this endeavour and fail us.

 At such times it is helpful to remain mindful that we have other wordless modes that can better enable us to express and transcend paradox.
 When all modes are used in concert, they have proven power to sustain societies through millennia of continuous transformation.
-They can express the wisdom of all the cells in our body – every cell being a formation of wisdom of the Conservation of Energy Principle that has sustained their cellular form for billions of years.
+They can express the wisdom of all the cells in our body – every cell being a formation of wisdom of the Conservation of Energy Principle that has sustained their fundamental cellular form for billions of years.

 “The Conservation of Energy Principle”